thebkv/bkv/exodus03.md

 > “I will now turn aside, and see this great sight.”

-The fire of God is present, yet what it inhabits is not destroyed.

-This is **divine fire as Presence rather than annihilation**.
+The fire of God is present, yet what it inhabits is not destroyed: **divine fire appears as Presence rather than annihilation**.

-And Moses does something essential:
+Moses does something essential: **he turns aside**.

-**he turns aside.**

 The delivering consciousness that once looked upon Egypt's bondage now turns its attention toward **the manifestation of God**.

 ### v4 — God Calls the Deliverer by Name